JhouLab/Pi5WebcamRecorder/README.md

 At this point, you should be able to launch the app and see live video on the screen.

-## Experimental: add tailscale access to SMB server for file storage
+## STEP 4: If saving to network storage, need to also add SMB client and tailscale

-From the command line, install tailscale, and then start it:
+From the command line, install both:

+    sudo apt update
+    sudo apt install cifs-utils smbclient -y
     curl -fsSL https://tailscale.com/install.sh | sh
     sudo tailscale up